ZhuangLab/storm-analysis/doc/source/parameters.rst

 * **roi_size** - The fitting ROI size to use in pixels.
 The total number of pixels is roi_size * roi_size.
 If this is not specified then it will be calculated based from the sigma value and the fitting model.
+Basically by increasing/decreasing this you are trading off accuracy versus speed.
+A value that is 6x the largest sigma you expect to fit is a good compromise.

 * **wx vs z parameters** - These are used for determining the localization Z position based on its in width in x and y (astigmatism imaging).
 See Huang, Science 2008 for